rippy1849/dosp-project-3/README.md

 Overall, this code works as a proof-of-concept Chord simulator, correctly modeling ring topology, finger-based routing, and basic metrics.
 It runs concurrently via actors, handles wrap-around, and scales simply with number_of_nodes.
 For larger N or more requests, it would highlight Chord's logarithmic scaling.
 Limitations (e.g., no stabilization, no data storage) are noted elsewhere, but the core protocol simulation is functional and produces expected outputs.

-### the largest network we dealt with was 512 nodes, as we chose m=9 for 2^m.
+#### The largest network we dealt with was 512 nodes, as we chose m=9 for 2^m.
 Anything number of nodes after that wont work unless the "m" is increased.